12. Serialization and Protocol traits#

 date-time Date time as defined by the date-time production in RFC 3339#section-5.6 with optional millisecond precision but no UTC offset (for example, 1985-04-12T23:20:50.520Z).
 Values that are more granular than millisecond precision SHOULD be truncated to fit millisecond precision.
 Deserializers SHOULD parse date-time values that contain offsets gracefully by normalizing them to UTC.

-http-date An HTTP date as defined by the IMF-fixdate production in RFC 7231#section-7.1.1.1 (for example, Tue, 29 Apr 2014 18:30:38 GMT).
+http-date An HTTP date as defined by the IMF-fixdate production in RFC 9110#section-5.6.7 (for example, Tue, 29 Apr 2014 18:30:38 GMT).
 A deserializer that encounters an http-date timestamp with fractional precision SHOULD fail to deserialize the value (for example, an HTTP server SHOULD return a 400 status code).

 epoch-seconds Also known as Unix time, the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970, with optional millisecond precision (for example, 1515531081.123).
 Values that are more granular than millisecond precision SHOULD be truncated to fit millisecond precision.